asukiaaa/INA226_asukiaaa/README.md

 # INA226_asukiaaa

-A library to communicate with INA226 voltage and current metor.
+A library to communicate with INA226 voltage and current meter.

 # Usage
 See [example](./examples/printVoltageAndCurrent/printVoltageAndCurrent.ino) or [header file](./src/INA226_asukiaaa.h).